aakriti7x7/Tinkerers-Lab-Website/README.md

 # Pre-requisites
-* Basic knowledge of HTML,CSS,JS (depends on your assigned issue).
+* Basic knowledge of HTML, CSS, and JS.
-* Basic knowledge of Next.js will be helpfull.
+* Basic knowledge of MERN (MongoDb, ExpressJs, ReactJs, NodeJs) stack will be helpfull.

 # Resources
+Resources are in the /Resources folder, replace in prefered directory like /.src/resources and use, at the end this (/Resources) folder will be deleted.
+Feel free to notify maintainers for resources as and when required.

 # Contact Us